econnet/econ/plan.rst

 to make enough people aware of their `marginal`_ importance in reducing inequality.
 Economies, where enough people exit unfair companies, do better, because a fairer distribution makes an economy grow.

-The economy is driven by demand, i.e. needs.
-Making one person super rich does not increase the demand, because a person's needs are more or less limited.
-Thus, from a macroeconomic viewpoint,

-- concentrating resources means `recession`_
-- distributing resources means `economic growth`_

 **Distributing wealth** also